UNDP and the British Embassy in Turkmenistan convened the third coordination meeting of the Climate Group of Development Partners

 The Development Partners Climate Group Coordination meeting is convened regularly serving as a strong coordination mechanism for developing and providing valuable support to Turkmenistan’s efforts on climate action and building resilience.

-UNDP promotes renewable energy and energy efficiency in Turkmenistan
+UNDP improves energy efficiency in the hotel sector of Turkmenistan